sketchplugins/plugin-directory/README.md

 - [Symbol Insert](https://github.com/lifeofmle/symbol-insert), by Michael Le: Simple plugin to insert Sketch symbols
 - [Context](https://github.com/afnizarnur/context-sketch-plugin), by Afnizar Nur Ghifari: Count character, words, and paragraphs from a text layer easily inside Sketch!
 - [ImageCodeExporter](https://github.com/funfungo/ImageCodeExporter), by funfungo: A Plugin that export your sketch layer for code usage
-- [imgcook](https://www.imgcook.com), by Taobao FED: A cook who can transform design to code
 - [Sketch QR Code](https://github.com/lerte/sketch-qr-code), by Lerte Smith: A Plugin for generate SVG QR Code in Sketch app.
 - [Mupixa](https://github.com/mupixa/sketch-plugin-mupixa), by www.mupixa.com: Mupixa allows you to leverage the full potential of your prototypes by conducting usability research fast and effortlessly.
 - [Sketch Easing Gradients](https://github.com/larsenwork/sketch-easing-gradient), by larsenwork: Supercharge your gradients in Sketch with no-linear color mix and custom color spaces